UK Biodiversity Indicators 2021. Indicator C4b – Status of UK priority species (Distribution) 2021

 These documents support state indicator C4b – Status of UK priority species (Distribution).
 The documents include a datasheet and two technical background documents.

-This indicator should be read in conjunction with indicator C4a which provides data on those species for which abundance data are available.
+This indicator should be read in conjunction with C4a which provides data on those species for which abundance data are available.

 Resource type Publication